 Ingredients

 - Walnuts - I love the extra crunch you get from walnuts, but you can leave them out.
 The mini muffins will still be delicious.
-Add in mini vegan chocolate chips or dried fruit as a substitute.

 Variations

-How to Make Vegan and Oil-Free Banana Mini Muffins
+How to Make Mini Vegan Banana Muffins

 Step 1: Whisk together the dry ingredients in a large bowl - wheat flour, baking soda, cinnamon, walnuts, and salt.